Working while pregnant can be a challenge. Learn practical tips to keep up at work, be productive and feel less overwhelmed even when you’re pregnant.

 Schedule in advance when you’ll use the Internet, and then avoid it altogether outside these times.
 I suggest that you keep a notepad near your computer at work.
 On this pad, record the time you’re allowed to use the Internet.
 Until you arrive at that time, absolutely no network connectivity is allowed—no matter how tempting.

 Scheduling downtime makes the rest of your day more productive.
 You’d be surprised how much time you waste when you’re juggling work with your personal life.
 Instead, when you’re working, work.
-Then go crazy finding those paint chip colors during the time you’ve given yourself.
+Then go crazy finding those paint chip colors for the nursery during the time you’ve given yourself.

 Many digital calendars sync with other programs to remind you of your tasks.
 If you accepted a meeting with a coworker, set your calendar so it adds that meeting for you.
 Better yet, set it so it sends you reminders long before as well as close to when the meeting starts.